Summary

 MATCH(RIGHT(B5,2),{"PB","TB","GB","MB","KB"},0)

-Which returns the position of the unit in the array constant.
-For example, for the formula in C5, the unit is "KB", so the position is 5.
+The result from MATCH is the position of the unit in the array constant.
+For example, for the formula in C5, the unit is "KB", so the result is 5.
 This result is adjusted by subtracting 3, then multiplying the result by 3, which yields 6 as the power, which is used as the exponent to calculate the correct result in gigabytes:

 =900/10^6